 This is the payment the business can expect in return for providing services to the client.
 SaaS businesses should consider whether or not this transaction price is variable with the expected value in mind.
 They should also look into Non-cash consideration promised by the client, estimating the value of such and putting that into their estimations.

 Vouchers and Discounts are examples of Consideration payable to the customer.
 The business should account for the reduction in the transaction price and whether variable Consideration will affect the constraining estimates made.

 - Allocate The Transaction Price To The Performance Obligations In The Contract

 If there is no set selling price, estimations must be made to its value.
-It may also be subject to reductions and discounts which are allocated to one performance obligation stated in the contract.
+It may also be subject to reductions and discounts allocated to one performance obligation stated in the contract.
 The amounts allocated to a completed performance obligation can then be recognized as either revenue or loss, depending on the changes in transaction price during the contract period.